 We all know that our pets will benefit from the calcium and phosphorus contents of bones.
 But, that is not the only benefit a bone has to offer.
 Marrow and cartilages present in bones are also considered a good source of glucosamine, a substance that can help protect or strengthen your dog's joints.

-This is actually one of the major reasons it is strongly advocated to include meaty bones (10 to 15%) in your pet's daily meals.
+This is actually one of the major reasons to include meaty bones (10 to 15%) in your pet's daily meals.
 Take note, I mentioned “meaty bones”.
-This is because bones with animal flesh and cartilages attached to it like chicken quarter legs are soft and edible for your dogs.
+This is because bones with animal flesh and cartilages, like chicken quarter legs, are soft and edible for your dogs.
 Femur and other weight-bearing bones are not ideal for your dog's day-to-day meal.
 These types of bones are only meant for recreational purposes.

-Cooking can also alter a bone's structure; making it brittle, indigestible and unsafe for canine consumption.
+Cooking can also alter a bone's structure - making it brittle, indigestible and unsafe for canine consumption.
 Hence, as I've mentioned above, it is not advisable to feed your pets with cooked bones.
-It is also advised to supervise or watch your dog while he's gnawing bones.
+Moreover, you have to watch your dog while he's gnawing bones.
 If you're not a fan of raw meaty bones, you can also opt for bone broths.

 Another highly nutritious food for your dog is eggs.
-As you know, it is rich in proteins.
-Furthermore, it is also an excellent source of essential nutrients.
-But, what about its shells?
+As you know, it is rich in proteins and other essential nutrients.
+But, what about the shells?
 Egg shells are actually a good substitute for bones since both have the same calcium-phosphorus ratio.
-So, again, if you're not a fan of feeding your pet meaty bones, adding whole eggs in their diet is an excellent alternative you can do.
+So, again, if you're not a fan of feeding your pet meaty bones, adding whole eggs in your dog's diet is an excellent alternative you can try.

 Common Concerns about Raw Food Diet for dogs